payout-one/developers/docs/use-cases/apple-pay-js.md

   * Serve your application over HTTPS.
 This is a requirement both in development and in production.
 One way to get up and running is to use a service like ngrok.
   * Send us domains from which Apple Pay will be served for verification purposes, both for development and production.

+**Verify your domain with Apple Pay**
+To use Apple Pay, you need to register with Apple all of your web domains that will show an Apple Pay button.
+This includes both top-level domains (for example, payout.one) and subdomains (for example, shop.payout.one).
+You need to do this for domains you use in both production and testing.
+When testing locally, use a tool like ngrok to get an HTTPS domain.

+Important note: Apple’s documentation for Apple Pay on the Web describes their process of “merchant validation”, which Payout handles for you behind the scenes.
+You don’t need to create an Apple Merchant ID, CSR, and so on, as described in their documentation, and should instead just follow these steps:

+1. Tell Payout to register your domain with Apple and provide you with domain association file.
+2. Download provided domain association file and host it at /.well-known/apple-developer-merchantid-domain-association on your site.
+For example, if you’re registering https://example.com, make that file available at https://example.com/.well-known/apple-developer-merchantid-domain-association.
+3. After registering your domains, you can make payments on your site using your publishable API keys.

 #### 1. Set up JS

 Include JS library and prepare container in which payment button will be rendered.